 In 2006, ASPA launched the Founders’ Fellows program, aimed at supporting the next generation of public service leaders through a series of professional development opportunities.
 The Fellows attend and present at the Annual Conference and write a subject matter paper on an issue related to their scholarship or work, which is published in PA TIMES

-Initially open to graduate students, the Fellowship program has expanded to include new professionals in the first five years of their public service career.
+Initially open to graduate students, the Fellowship program has expanded to include new professionals in the first three years of their public service career.
 In 2015, the program significantly strengthened its visibility, content and offerings.
 This year’s class of 23 Fellows—selected following the most competitive process to date—participated in a year-long series of activities that included ongoing mentoring, webinars and more.

 2018 Founders' Fellows Program